aldebaro/ai6g/README.md

 ## Conventions

-Please note the convention regarding naming: keep the name.
-Each notebook has its "solution".
+Please note the convention regarding naming and... follow it

+Notebook name: The names are indicated below.
+Note that each notebook is associated to a second one its "solution".
 For instance, 01_detection_qam_over_awgn.ipynb has the associated solutions_01_detection_qam_over_awgn.ipynb

+Folder name: All the files needed by notebook x are in a folder with a name that starts with files_x.
+For instance, the Python and dataset files associated to notebook 01_detection_qam_over_awgn.ipynb are located in files_01_detection.
+We keep only the first string of the notebook name.
+All these folders will be located both at the local disk and, to be reached by Colab, at LASSE's google drive.

 ## Jupyter Notebooks and corresponding responsible person(s)